shahzebsiddiqui/jobstats/README.rst

     -j, --jobsummary      Display job summary for user --state {COMPLETED,FAILED,TIMEOUT,CANCELLED}
                           Filter by Job State
-    -a, --account         Display information on account shares that user belongs to
+    -a, --account         Display information on account shares that user belongs to -v, --version         Print version

   Developed by Shahzeb Siddiqui <shahzebmsiddiqui@gmail.com>

 jobstats will report jobs completed, failed, cancelled and timeout including the default slurm account and list of slurm accounts a user belongs to